 Access a list of NASP-approved programs to determine this.
 You can also see the years the programs became approved.
 NASP approval status can also be viewed on the School Psychology Program Information page.

 Graduates of NASP-Approved school psychology graduate programs qualify for the NCSP credential when applying within 10 years of completing the program (effective January, 2016).
 Applicants must complete and submit the application and register for and complete the Praxis School Psychologist Exam administered by the Educational Testing Service (ETS).
 The current passing score is 147.
 When registering for the exam, list NASP as a score recipient by using the code “1549.”
 If you do not list NASP as a score recipient when you take the exam, an additional fee will be charged by ETS to have the score sent to NASP.

 Effective January 1, 2016, those applying for the NCSP as a graduate of a NASP-approved school psychology program must submit their application within 10 years of completing the program.
-If you completed a NASP-approved program before January 2006, you will need to submit application materials for the NCSP by December 31, 2015 to apply as a graduate of a NASP-approved program.
-If you wait until January 1, 2016 or later, you will need to apply as a graduate of a non-NASP-approved program.
+If you submit your applicant 10 years or later from your graduate date, you will need to apply as a graduate of a non-NASP-approved program.

 Contact the current program director of the graduate program, as your program should have the necessary information on file.
 Also, most universities and colleges keep copies of past university bulletins or catalogs on file in their libraries.
 Check with your university to see what documentation you can retrieve.
 The applicant can also contact other graduates of the program.